Supplementary Lenses - Antique and Vintage Cameras

 England

 A set of four 'focusing lenses' for a Frena No.2.
-For: 32' - 9'; 10' - 6'; 6' - 4 ½'; 4 ½' - 3 ½'.
-In case.
+For: 32' - 9', 10' - 6', 6' - 4 ½', 4 ½' - 3 ½'.
+Case.

 Notes:

-These correspond to strengths 1 - 4, some others were produced for working as close as 7 ½".
+These correspond to strengths 1 - 4, others were produced for working as close as 7 ½".

 References & Notes: